mnylc/mnylc.github.io/_posts/jobs/2017-03-16-ASSISTANT-VICE-PRESIDENT-FOR-INFORMATION-SERVICES-DIRECTOR-OF-THE-NEW-BRUNSWICK-LIBRARIES-RUTGERS-UNIVERSITY–NEW-BRUNSWICK-RUTGERS-THE-STATE-UNIVERSITY-OF-NEW-JERSEY.markdown

 ### Responsibilities###

-•Fosters professional growth and accomplishment for library faculty and staff; has direct responsibility for personnel matters, including the recruitment, appointment, and evaluation of 36 librarians and archivists with faculty status, 70 staff, and student and hourly support staff.
+• Fosters professional growth and accomplishment for library faculty and staff; has direct responsibility for personnel matters, including the recruitment, appointment, and evaluation of 36 librarians and archivists with faculty status, 70 staff, and student and hourly support staff.

-•Manages an annual budget of over $8M ($7.5M salaries, $500K operations).
+• Manages an annual budget of over $8M ($7.5M salaries, $500K operations).

-•Leads the strategic planning and development of resources, facilities, and services to serve the research and informational needs of a diverse population of students and scholars at Rutgers–New Brunswick.
+• Leads the strategic planning and development of resources, facilities, and services to serve the research and informational needs of a diverse population of students and scholars at Rutgers–New Brunswick.
 RUTGERS, THE STATE UNIVERSITY OF NEW JERSEY

-•Provides leadership and vision for the development, organization, preservation, and conservation of Special Collections and University Archives.
+• Provides leadership and vision for the development, organization, preservation, and conservation of Special Collections and University Archives.

-•Provides leadership within Rutgers University Libraries, setting priorities and developing the infrastructure necessary to support a large,complex organization in a rapidly changing environment.
+• Provides leadership within Rutgers University Libraries, setting priorities and developing the infrastructure necessary to support a large,complex organization in a rapidly changing environment.

-•Champions Rutgers University Libraries’ resources and servi ces and the New Brunswick Libraries to the chancellor, provost, deans, department chairs, program directors, and faculty of Rutgers–New Brunswick.
+• Champions Rutgers University Libraries’ resources and servi ces and the New Brunswick Libraries to the chancellor, provost, deans, department chairs, program directors, and faculty of Rutgers–New Brunswick.